eProsima/vulcanexus/docs/rst/tutorials/cloud/microservices_cloud/microservices_cloud.rst

     source /opt/vulcanexus/humble/setup.bash

-Let's create a the DDS Router configuration file as the one shown below.
+Let's create a DDS Router configuration file as the one shown below.

 .. literalinclude:: /resources/tutorials/cloud/microservices_cloud/dds_router_edge.yaml
     :language: yaml

-Next, it is briefly explained the most relevant aspects of this configuration file.
+Next, the most relevant aspects of this configuration file are explained.

 The ``participants`` are the interfaces of the DDS Router to communicate with other networks.
 In this case, we have two participants: